 While attending University of Akron, Attorney Barner completed a two-year internship with the Canton City Prosecutor.
 In Canton, he tried numerous jury and judge trials and worked closely with victims of violent crimes.
 Further, Mr. Barner was an extern for the Portage County Prosecutor’s Appellate Division, including intensive appellate research and writing.

-In addition to being a Criminal and Immigration lawyer, Barner has been deeply involved in the community of South Florida in following roles:
+In addition to being a Criminal and Immigration lawyer, Barner has been deeply involved in the South Florida community in following roles:

 - Co-Founder and Coach of the Pine Crest High School Mock Trial Program